mpklink/capstone_fall2022/README.md

 Fixed the number input popup when the user enters the elevated and that value now properly passes to the next scenes as the 3rd value in the "lotter"

 Library Scene:
+Added a bookshelf prefab that looks more detailed Changed lighting in scene to increase performance Added symmetrical walls
+Scene now passes current value properly based on player decision Changed player position at start of the scene
+Added elevator to scene to make it look more consistent from the lobby scene

 Bookshelf scene:
 Updated the skin for the bookshelf so it matches the look of the bookshelves from the library scene.
 The win/loose script is now working however the chances of winning are very rare by design.